Don’t do these things. Please.

 You can if you really want to, but these are things that we see a lot of, and that generally don’t work.
 Avoid them unless you’re really confident you’re right.

 - ‘Was’ instead of ‘had been’.
 Learn how to use the past perfect continuous.
-No, we don’t care what it’s called either; we had to look it up.
+No, I don’t care what it’s called either; I had to look it up.
 There are times for ‘was’ and times for ‘had been’.
 They’re different.
-We see a widespread inability (reluctance?) to use ‘had been’ properly.
-It may be the most common grammar flaw we see.
+I see a widespread inability (reluctance?) to use ‘had been’ properly.
+It may be the most common grammar flaw I see.

 - Tired tropes – Unless you’ve done something really unusual with it, no vampires, werewolves, zombies, military SF, or time travel.
 No excerpts, no serials – standalone stories only.

-- Retreads – we don’t mind if the concept of your story is something the world has seen before, so long as you do something new with it.
-But don’t send us Tolkien and Clarke with the names changed and a fresh coat of paint.
-No fan fiction.
+- Retreads – I don’t mind if the concept of your story is something the world has seen before, so long as you do something new with it.
+But don’t send me Tolkien and Clarke with the names changed and a fresh coat of paint.

 - “Joe/the day/the town was ordinary, except for one thing…” – very few of these stories turn out well; it’s almost always the mark of a novice writer.
 There are far better ways to give us this information than by simply telling us.
 As readers, we assume people, days, and towns are ordinary; show us straight off why yours aren’t.